-Jump Down to Antarctica Itineraries-

 These Antarctica overview tabs explore seasonality and when to travel, which route and itinerary options are available, ship comparison factors like comfort level or included expeditions, which components most affect pricing, what is included on your expedition, FAQs and finally why to book your Antarctica adventure with Travel Just 4U.

-Currently the travel season to Antarctica is approximately 5 months long from very late October to late March or the first few days of April.
+The travel season to Antarctica is approximately 5 months long from late October to late March or the first few days of April.
 Each of these months brings different highlights and potential experiences for those intrepid travellers wanting to explore.

 Ice conditions, wildlife, temperature and price are all factors that vary depending on travel dates.
-The chart provides an overview but doesn’t cover all seasonality considerations.
+The chart provides an overview of seasonality considerations.

 For example, very icy conditions at the beginning of the season mean you cannot reach the Polar Circle, however, the tradeoffs are stunningly beautiful and pristine landscapes as few people will have reached that spot yet.
 If you are a photographer, this could be a fantastic option for you.
 On the other hand, if you are an adventurer who wants to tick of having reached the Antarctic Polar Circle, then the first voyage of the season is not the right choice as pack ice will not have melted enough to allow for the journey so far south.